richbjhudson/richbjhudson.github.io/docs/_techNotes/ta_cloud.md

 	- `.sentinel` files include policy configuration that reference the functions that stipulate when the policy should be applied e.g. cost limit policy at tfrun.
 	- `Sentinel.hcl` - import modules (functions) and reference policies by source and enforcement_level.

-*Note: You may installed hashicorp sentinel extension in vscode to make it easier to understand the syntax.*
+*Note: You may install the hashicorp sentinel extension in vscode to make it easier to understand the syntax.*

 ## Steps
 - Create new terraform cli workspace
 - Update code backend
 - Setup environment variables in workspace
 - Create new github repo for sentinel policies
-- Create a policy set in TFC - org>settings> policy sets
+- Create a policy set in TFC> ORG Settings> Policy Sets
-	- Use VCS connection and select repo in github
+	- Use VCS connection and select repository in GitHub
-	- Select workspaces
+	- Select workspaces that should use the policy set
 	- Then connect policy set
-	- `terraform login`

-- Sentinel foundational policies based on [CIS control](https://github.com/hashicorp/terraform-foundational-policies-library).You may reference policies directly within `sentinel.hcl` file.
+- [Sentinel foundational policies] (https://github.com/hashicorp/terraform-foundational-policies-library) are based on CIS control.
+You may reference policies directly within the `sentinel.hcl` file.
 	- Example:

 ```
 policy "azure-cis-6.4-networking-enforce-network-watcher-flow-log-retention-period" {
   source = "https://raw.githubusercontent.com/hashicorp/terraform-foundational-policies-library/master/cis/azure/networking/azure-cis-6.4-networking-enforce-network-watcher-flow-log-retention-period/azure-cis-6.4-networking-enforce-network-watcher-flow-log-retention-period.sentinel"